 - Payment Plan or Financial Aid: has made payment arrangements with the Business Office or has completed all items to use financial aid or other means to cover all respective charges.
-This may include the signing of the Intent to Enroll form. - 2.
-Required Documents: Enrollment Verification, Code of Conduct, and Release Form. - Placement Assessment: Based on documents submitted during the application process, the College may require the individual to enroll in a prescribed set of courses deigned to support student success. - 4.
+This may include the signing of the Intent to Enroll form. - Required Documents: Enrollment Verification, Code of Character, Release Form, and any additional document as communicated by admissions. - Placement Assessment: Based on documents submitted during the application process, the College may require the individual to enroll in a prescribed set of courses deigned to support student success. - 4.
 Official Transfer Evaluation: While not required for official enrollment, students wanting to apply transfer courses to meet enrollment requirements will need to have completed an official transfer evaluation prior to the credits being applied to the degree audit.
 The student will need to submit an official, final college transcript from all institutions upon which the student would like an evaluation to occur.